Spantax Flight 995: Rescue operation

 As there was only one emergency exit that could be used by the passengers who were seated at the aft cabin, which was emergency door number 3L, a huge traffic jam occurred on the left corridor of the cabin.
 Many passengers had also tried to take their personal belongings before leaving the aircraft, further causing jam.
 Cabin separators had also caused the passengers to not know that there were other exits that could be used, causing passengers to still be heavily distributed on the single, emergency door number 3L.
 The fumes eventually incapacitated dozens of passengers.

 Rescue services eventually arrived in less than 5 minutes.
 Apparently, one of the ATC workers had prepared to raise the alarm following the aircraft's botched take-off roll.
-Personnel from Malaga Air Base were also quickly deployed after noticing that the aircraft had overran the runway.
+Personnel from Malaga Air Base were also quickly deployed after noticing that the aircraft had overrun the runway.
 The first to arrive was the Spanish Air Force, followed by medical personnel from the airport.
 The Civil Guard, the National Police, the Red Cross were also involved in the rescue operation.
 According to the survivors, the first firefighter arrived around 30 minutes after the crash.
 Rescue services initially had difficulty accessing the crash site due to the traffic jam in the highway.

 During the evacuation, the tanks began to explode as the remaining fuel had ignited.
 Some of the passengers had tried to help the evacuation and rescue operation.
 According to a recount from one of the rescue services, one of the passengers had managed to evacuate 10 fellow passengers from the aircraft before an explosion occurred.
 That same passenger was later found to be dead.

 The surviving passengers were taken to the airport's terminal, where they were assessed for injuries.
 A total of 116 people were taken care of by medics on the airport's sick bay, while 49 passengers were transported to Malaga Carlos Haya Hospital for further treatment.
 Overall, a total of 110 people had sustained injuries.
 At least 13 passengers were treated in the ICU and were deemed to be in critical condition.
 Due to the slow evacuation, 42 people died of smoke inhalation.
 The bodies of those who died mostly were found at the aft cabin, particularly near the rear.